OSM-Notes/OSM-Notes-Ingestion/CONTRIBUTING.md

 git update-index --no-assume-unchanged etc/properties.sh
 ```

-This allows you to customize database settings, user names, or ETL configurations without affecting the repository.
+This allows you to customize database settings or user names without affecting the repository.

 ## Version Control